marijnh/Eloquent-JavaScript/19_paint.md

 {{index "circles (exercise)", "rectangle function"}}

 You can take some inspiration from the `rectangle` tool.
-Like that tool, you'll want to keep drawing on the _starting_ picture, rather than the current picture, when the pointer moves.
+As with that tool, you'll want to keep drawing on the _starting_ picture, rather than the current picture, when the pointer moves.

 To figure out which pixels to color, you can use the ((Pythagorean theorem)).
 First figure out the distance between the current pointer position and the start position by taking the square root (`Math.sqrt`) of the sum of the square (`x ** 2`) of the difference in x-coordinates and the square of the difference in y-coordinates.
 Then loop over a square of pixels around the start position, whose sides are at least twice the ((radius)), and color those that are within the circle's radius, again using the Pythagorean formula to figure out their ((distance)) from the center.